Ultralight Beam: Commercial performance

 "Ultralight Beam" charted in a number of countries and performed similarly to the album track "Waves" commercially.
 The song peaked at number 63 on the UK Singles Chart, making it the highest charting non-single from The Life of Pablo in the United Kingdom; the song remained on the chart for two weeks.
 As of October 24, 2019, the song ranks as West's 36th most successful track of all time on the UK Singles Chart.
 The song entered at number 67 on the US Billboard Hot 100 with 7.8 million streams—the highest charting non-single from the album in the United States—and spent two weeks on the chart before dropping off it.
 On the US Billboard Hot R&B/Hip-Hop Songs chart, "Ultralight Beam" debuted at number 22 in the same week as it debuted on the Billboard Hot 100.
 In its second week on the chart, the song fell 11 places to number 33.
 It fell a further eight places to number 41 in its third and final week on the chart.
 In Canada, the song debuted at number 88 on the Canadian Hot 100, where it remained for one week before dropping off the chart.
 Along with "Waves" and "FML", it became one of only three non-single releases from the album to chart in Canada.
 The song charted in Ireland, debuting at number 78 on the Ireland Singles Top 100 chart where it remained for two weeks.
 This made it the highest charting non-single release from The Life of Pablo in the country.
 Like "Waves" it was the second non-single release from the album to chart in Ireland.
 The following week, the song dropped to number 82 and then off the chart.

 In March 2018, the song was certified Platinum in the United States by the Recording Industry Association of America (RIAA).
 It stands with "Waves" as one of the two non-single releases from The Life of Pablo to achieve the certification in the US.
-The track was certified Silver in the UK by the British Phonographic Industry (BPI) on March 15, 2019.
+The track was certified Gold in the UK by the British Phonographic Industry (BPI) on February 7, 2025.